 – Positioning the body and the body part to meet the ball

 – Taking the pace off the ball as it is contacted

 – Directing the ball to the desired location in order to make the next move

 There are many different ways to receive the ball, however, beginning players should concentrate on the following:

 These are best practiced with the parent acting as a competent server, either gently rolling or tossing the ball to the player, depending on the receive being used.

-Beginning players are tempted to trap the ball to a dead stop and then back up from the ball in order to run up and kick it.
+Beginning players are tempted to take the ball to a dead stop and then back up from the ball in order to run up and kick it.
 This should be demonstrated as “what not to do” and corrected when it occurs.
-It should be demonstrated that if a dead-ball trap occurs, the ball is immediately tapped out in front and then moved onto.
+It should be demonstrated that if the ball is stopped dead, it should be is tapped out in front immediately and then moved onto.